seasamgo/sera/README.md

 mvc$scRNAseq$expression <- mvc$scRNAseq$expression[,c(validation_genes, training_genes)]
 ```

-Now apply SERA to estimate our sampled genes using the remaining genes as predictors.
+Now to apply SERA to estimate our sampled genes using the remaining genes as predictors.
 First, we quantile-normalize the seqFISH+ genes to the scRNA-seq genes.

 ``` r
 qn_data <- sera::quantileNormalize(